 - Complete the ISEP Participant Placement Acceptance Form (PPAF) and return it to your home coordinator

 - Correspond with your host institution ISEP coordinator

 - Fulfill all paperwork including housing forms and course registration

 - Check at the UAS Housing Lodge and obtain bedding package (sheets, blanket and pillow)

-- Participate in orientation (receive UAS ID, review course schedule and more)
+- Rest up and prepare for orientation (receive UAS ID, review course schedule and more)